vintasoftware/expo-tellescope-video-call/README.md

 - React hooks for easy integration (`useChimeMeeting`)
 - Context provider for state management (`ChimeMeetingProvider`)
 - Native view component for rendering video tiles (`ExpoAWSChimeView`)

-## ⛔ Known Issues

-- When a new tile is added (like when a new participant joins the meeting), the local video tile stops working.
-If you stop and start the local video, it will work again.

 ## Contributing